Solar Energy & the

 As you produce more excess energy, your energy credits accumulate on your bill.
 Remember, you are only paying the utility the net amount of energy consumed/produced.
 And remember, the more energy efficient your home is the better.
 Read out tips to reduce your energy consumption!

 The law requires that every kWh (kilowatt-hour) of electricity you produce be reimbursed to you.
-At
+At minimum, the power company must pay you at the same rate they charge you.

 Have a Summer Home?